zelanko/sql-docs.zh-tw/docs/connect/odbc/linux-mac/using-integrated-authentication.md

 ---
-title: 使用整合式驗證 | Microsoft Docs ms.custom: ''
+title: 使用整合式驗證
-ms.date: 01/20/2017
-ms.prod: sql
+descrption: The Microsoft ODBC Driver for SQL Server on Linux and macOS supports connections that use Kerberos integrated authentication. ms.custom: '' ms.date: 01/20/2017 ms.prod: sql